rgl-epfl/cholespy/README.md

 # References

+[1] Nicolet, B., Jacobson, A., & Jakob, W. (2021).
+Large steps in inverse rendering of geometry.
+ACM Transactions on Graphics (TOG), 40(6), 1-13.

-[1] Naumov, M. (2011).
+[2] Naumov, M. (2011).
 Parallel solution of sparse triangular linear systems in the preconditioned iterative methods on the GPU.
 NVIDIA Corp., Westford, MA, USA, Tech.
 Rep. NVR-2011, 1.